MeeFoundation/docs/src/Concepts.md

 ### Connection

-A relationship between the identity agent user and a relying party.
-It is represented by one RPContext and zero or more other Contexts.
+A relationship between the identity agent user and an other party.
+It is represented by one or more other Contexts.

 ### Context